5 On-Site SEO Factors That Matter Most

 Understanding user intent is the future of search engine development.

-In fact, a large proportion of Google ranking shifts in the past year were attributed to experimental algorithm changes, including new neural matching capabilities and the dawn of neural embeddings.

-Without getting too much into the details, Google’s algorithms are working tirelessly to better understand the syntax and semantics of user searches.
+Google’s algorithms are working tirelessly to better understand the syntax and semantics of user searches.

 We’ve already seen some of the benefits this can offer in the form of answer boxes, knowledge panels, and more diverse search results for broad tail queries.

-In fact, content relevance to user intent can be argued to be its most important ranking factor because if your content is not relevant to a search than it will be devalued.
+In fact, content relevance to user intent can be argued to be its most important ranking factor because if your content is not relevant to a search then it will be devalued.

 How to Optimize